SenolDemir/SenolDemir/README.md

 ## Hi there 👋

+I'm a Software Development Engineer in Test (SDET) with a passion for testing and improving software quality.
+I have experience working with various testing methodologies, tools, and frameworks, and enjoy learning new things and collaborating with others to create better solutions.
+I'm always open to new ideas and challenges, and love being part of a team that values quality and innovation."

 <!--
 **SenolDemir/SenolDemir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.